 Editing and Proofreading Made Simple on LinkedIn

 The final stage is to find yourself working as a proofreader.
-At this point, you have a choice – are you going to look for a proofreader role working for one company, or will you set yourself up with your own freelance proofreading business?
+At this point, you have a choice – are you going to look for either freelance proofreading opportunities or for a full-time job within a company?
 If it’s the former, then all the traditional job listing sites will help you.
 If you’re looking to join the gig economy and take on freelance work, then you’ll need to look at sites like:

 - Fiverr – one of the best-known freelancing sites, Fiverr gives you a platform for your freelance proofreading business.
 You can list gigs, setting your own details and pricing for free (you pay when you get work) but it is a competitive marketplace.